t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 be a part of securely bootstrapping devices, at this point, it is hard to speculate on whether such schemes would see large-scale deployment in the future.

-### Bootstrapping in LPWAN {#lpwan}

-Low Power Wide Area Network (LPWAN) encompasses a wide variety of technologies whose link-layer characteristics are severely constrained in comparison to other typical IoT link-layer technologies such as Bluetooth or IEEE 802.15.4.
-While some LPWAN technologies rely on proprietary bootstrapping solutions which are not publicly accessible, others simply ignore the challenge of bootstrapping and key distribution.
-In this section, we discuss the bootstrapping methods used by LPWAN technologies covered in {{RFC8376}}.

-* LoRaWAN {{LoRaWAN}} describes its own protocol to authenticate nodes before allowing them join a LoRaWAN network.
-  This process is called as joining and it is based on pre-shared keys (called AppKeys in the standard).
-The joining procedure comprises only one exchange (join-request and join-accept) between the joining node and the network server.
-There are several adaptations to this joining procedure that allow network servers to delegate authentication and authorization to a backend AAA infrastructure {{RFC2904}}.

-* Wi-SUN Alliance Field Area Network (FAN) uses IEEE 802.1X and EAP-TLS for network access authentication.
-It performs a 4-way handshake to establish a session keys after EAP-TLS authentication.

-* NB-IoT relies on the traditional 3GPP mutual authentication scheme based on a shared-secret in the Subscriber Identity Module (SIM) of the device and the mobile operator.

-* Sigfox security is based on unique device identifiers and cryptographic keys.
-  As stated in {{RFC8376}}, although the algorithms and keying details are not publicly available, there is sufficient information to indicate that bootstrapping in Sigfox is based on pre-established credentials between the device and the Sigfox network.

-From the above, it is clear that all LPWAN technologies rely on pre-provisioned credentials for authentication between a new device and the network.
-Thus, all of them can be categorized as managed bootstrapping methods.

 ## Peer-to-Peer or Ad-hoc Methods {#p2p}